Turquie Santé

 Nesrin Tutaş Günaydın

 Main Specialty : Ophthalmology Years of Experience : 15 years.
 Notable Education : Medical degree from Istanbul University, specialization in ophthalmology at Hacettepe University.
-Mastered Techniques : Cataract surgery, refractive surgery, ...
+Mastered Techniques : Cataract surgery, refractive surgery, treatment of ...
 Read more

 4.3(23 Reviews)